dotmake-build/command-line/docs/README.md

 ### Native AOT deployment

-Use this command in project folder, e.g. for `win-x64` platform:
+Use this command in your project folder, e.g. for `win-x64` platform:
 ```
 dotnet publish -c Release -r win-x64 -p:PublishAot=true
 ```